AkulaPhanidhar/Minesweeper/README.md

    ```
    Would you like to enter testing mode? (y/n): y
-   Enter the path to the test board CSV file: ./lol.csv
+   Enter the path to the test board CSV file: ./valid_board_1.csv

    Test board is valid with 10 mines and 2 treasures.
-Starting the game.
+Starting the game...
    ```

    - **Loading a Valid CSV**